shamrin/placeholder1/DESIGN_DETAILS.md

 ## Interesting ideas

-* optimistic updates / caching does not to be perfect.
+* optimistic updates / caching does not need to be perfect.
 It's enough if it works for some cases only.
 We will pick up the correct version eventually, through the server.

 ## Open questions